iemkek/SAP_Conversational_AI_Assignments/README.md

 A user gives an input to the chatbot.
 The bot can recognize this input through **expressions**, it can detect the **intent** corresponding to the expression.
 When an intent is detected, a **skill** can get executed and the bot can give a response to the user.

-#### Questions

-1. How intelligent is the AI part in SAP Conversational AI?
-2. This was a simple response.
-What are you missing?
-3. Is this what you expected from building a chatbot?

 # Continue to the next assignment
 [Assignment 2](https://github.com/iemkek/SAP_Conversational_AI_Assignments/tree/2_Chatbot_with_response_from_webhook)